Joh Reeves (email@example.com)

 Team History: We have been working with community members in Hagley Gap, Jamaica for the past 12 years.
 Throughout this time, we have implemented water filtrations systems, a dish drying rack, and multiple classroom resource related projects.
-This past year we spent time designing and testing a solar dehydrator that we planned to implement in Hagley Gap in May 2016.
-However, the resignation of a BMP ambassador that was one of the main proponents of the project led us to change our trip plans and instead use the time abroad to reevaluate community interest in our design.
-Following this trip, we have decided that it is not the best time to implement the solar dehydrator in Hagley Gap, but we are still looking to continue testing and perfecting our solar dehydrator design while coming up with an alternative implementation plan.
+In the last year with Blue Mountain Project we designed and tested a solar dehydrator that we planned to implement in Hagley Gap in May 2016.
+However, the resignation of a BMP ambassador that was one of the main proponents of the project led us to change our trip plans and instead use the time abroad to reevaluate how our design would benefit the community and help out with the clinic.
+This past year, we decided to conclude our long-term relationship with BMP and reach out to other organizations for new partnerships.

 Achievements: Shell Oil Company funding recipient, Fall 2016